mrutkows/openwhisk-knative-build/README.md

 ## Pre-requisites

-The general pre-requisites are as follows;
+The general pre-requisites are as follows:
 - [x] Kubernetes v1.13.0
 - [x] kubectl
 - [x] Knative v0.3.0